sudowebdev/es6-syntax/destructuring/README.md

 ## When to use it?
 **Common use-case** of destructuring is to **make it easier to deal with options object**.
 *By options object I mean object that you pass in a function which is a single object  that might or might not contain several properties.*

+See the implementation in **destructuring/use-case.js**